 Rev. Dr. Jaime Clark-Soles is Professor of New Testament and Altshuler Distinguished Teaching Professor at Perkins School of Theology, Southern Methodist University.
+She is also the Director of the Baptist House of Studies at Perkins.
 She received her B.A. from Stetson University where she focused on both Philosophy and Russian Studies.
 She earned her M.Div. from Yale Divinity School and her Ph.D. in New Testament from Yale University.
 Her particular areas of expertise and publication include:

 - Evil, Suffering, Death, and Afterlife

 She is the author of numerous books and essays.
 Her books include 1 Corinthians: Searching the Depths of God (2021), Women in the Bible (2020), Reading John for Dear Life: A Spiritual Walk with the Fourth Gospel (2016), Engaging the Word: The New Testament and the Christian Believer (2010); Death and the Afterlife in the New Testament (2006); and Scripture Cannot Be Broken: The Social Function of the Use of Scripture in the Fourth Gospel (2003).

 Dr. Clark-Soles served on the Journal of Biblical Literature editorial board and currently serves on Journal of Disability and Religion editorial board.
 Her essay “Disability and the Johannine Literature” appears in Disability and the Bible: A Commentary (2016).
 She is the New Testament editor of the CEB Women’s Bible.